FrontendWebMisc/ProjectTracker/README.md

 *   **Leverage AI Summaries:** Paste the generated summaries into an AI to get insights into your team's productivity, identify trends, and get suggestions for improvement.
 *   **Weekly Review:** Use the weekly summary to review the team's progress over the past week and plan for the week ahead.
 *   **Consistent Data Storage:** Keep all your daily JSON files in a dedicated `team-data` folder to make it easy to generate weekly summaries.

+## Productivity Tips

+*   Rest of the task details you can copy paste from Jira.
+This will not take much time.
+*   With the help of this app, all you need to do is to add some extra details based on your task understanding.
+*   You must pay attention during sprint refinement calls or reach out to the concerned person who has helped in that task creation or task assignee to understand the task well.
+*   This might take some effort first to understand the task and then say 10 to 15 minutes per task to edit it in the `sample-data.js` task array.
+*   Only on a daily basis you just have to keep editing it.
+*   You can even share the csv with your team mates and ask them to edit it if you're not available on the dsu calls.